barnes/Gradebook/README.md

 ### 4/5/21
 Prepping to use in class this semester.
 Going to more or less brute force it.
 Student entry on index.
 TODO:
-* clean up studentEntry component.
+* DONE: clean up studentEntry component.
 Enter to add a student, single line with some code to split the string.
 * DONE: passdown classID prop to student page.
 * add rest of classes for this semester
 * DONE: deploy

+### 4/6/21
+Student entry cleaned up and functional with single line input.

+Adding classes manually working easily enough.
+Want to work on doing these route programatically soon.